The Bankrate promise

 - If your mortgage is approved, you’ll be on your way to closing.
 If your loan is denied, it’s important to find out what influenced the decision.
 Generally, you can reapply for another mortgage with another lender as soon as you want to, but it might make sense to wait for a time so you don’t harm your credit.

-As you near your closing date, you’ll be given a closing disclosure with the finalized loan terms, including your interest rate, and closing costs.
+As you near your closing date, you’ll receive a closing disclosure with the finalized loan terms, including your interest rate, and closing costs.
 Be sure the rate in this document matches the figures you were originally quoted.
-Keep in mind rate locks usually only apply for a period of time, so it’s best to work with your lender to avoid delays on the road to closing.
+Keep in mind rate locks usually only apply for a set period of time, so it’s best to work with your lender to avoid delays on the road to closing.